google/highway/g3doc/quick_reference.md

 Given that lane counts are potentially compile-time-unknown, storage for vectors should be dynamically allocated, e.g. via `AllocateAligned(Lanes(d))`.
-For applications that require a compile-time estimate, `MaxLanes(d)` returns the `N` from `Simd<T, N>`, which is NOT necessarily the actual lane count.
-This is DISCOURAGED because it is not guaranteed to be an upper bound (RVV vectors may be very large) and some compilers are not able to interpret it as constexpr.
+For applications that require a compile-time bound, `MaxLanes(d)` returns the `N` from `Simd<T, N>`, which is a (loose) upper bound, NOT necessarily the actual lane count.
+Note that some compilers are not able to interpret it as constexpr.

 For mixed-precision code (e.g. `uint8_t` lanes promoted to `float`), tags for the smaller types must be obtained from those of the larger type (e.g. via